xw2519/HLP-Project-2022-Team-8/README-lg519.md

 - added a new Symbol field **Center** to substitute the redundant Pos field.
 This new field allows us to implement rotation easily because the center of a symbol is rotation invariant

 - added a new Model field **SymbolsCount** that is used to label symbols.
 This allows us to get rid of the highly unreadable getCompList match statement and facilitates code mantainance.
-It makes it easier to add new types as they will not have to be included manually in SymbolsCount.
+It makes it easier to add new types as they will not have to be included manually in getCompList.
 It also allows us to implement a new extension in the project work: having specific gate names and counts for the Not,And,Or... components which are currently all labeled with G`index` where `index` is the number of components on the screen

 - Improved efficiency of getInputPortLocation and getOutputPortLocation which now look up the port from Model.Ports.
 This allows to get rid of other functions (reduces code complexity) and makes the code easier to mantain because all of the info about ports is looked up from Model.Ports.